nycmeshnet/nycmeshnet.github.io/faq/index.md

 **What can I do on the mesh that I can't do on the Internet?**

-The mesh has small web servers connected that show local information and allow you to post messages.
-We are also looking into streaming services.
-So far we have servers in three locations- the East Village, Harlem and Bay Ridge.
-It is also possible to connect directly to other people on the mesh without using the Internet.
+It is possible to connect directly to other people on the mesh without using the Internet.
 If for some reason the Internet is down, the mesh will still work.
+The mesh has small web servers that show local information and allow you to chat and post messages.
+So far we have servers in five locations- Harlem, Bay Ridge, 3rd St. and 7th St. in the East Village, and our main directory "wiki.mesh" in Williamsburg.
+(We need volunteers to help add content to our servers.)

 **Why should I join the mesh now?**